 I see more than three “types of deliveries” listed?
 Can I select one of them.

 Before beginning, check for “inactive” types of delivery on your form.
-You will need to uncheck the option(s) inactive and then ensure you no longer see the “100% Online” and “Online Hybrid” option.
+You will need to uncheck the inactive option(s) and then ensure you no longer see the “100% Online” and “Online Hybrid” option.
 Those two options are no longer available.

 What is the actual definition of some of these modalities?

-Online is a 100% asynchronous mode.
+Online is 100% asynchronous online instruction.

 Online Live is 100% scheduled synchronous online instruction.